 Maybe he was trying to call when I was checking to see if the phone was working or when I called Pam, or the gym.
 I wonder if I missed the call waiting beep.

 This wondering is getting absurd!
 Who does he think he is anyway?
 Making me wonder like this!
 Now I’ve wondered out too far and made myself miserable.

-I don’t care if he ever calls again!
-I’m just going to go about my normal evening routine.
+I don’t care if he ever comes home again!
+I’m just going to go about my normal evening routine and pretend he doesn’t even live here.
 I fixed myself a sandwich and ate in front of the TV.
 I washed my hair and put on some densifying treatment for fine and limp hair then coiled some plastic wrap around my head.
-I was just getting interested in my TIVO recording of Dexter when my doorbell rang.
+I was just getting interested in my TIVO recording of Dexter when the doorbell rang.

 “Am I early?
-I thought you invited me for dinner at seven.”
+I thought we planned to have dinner at seven.”